symfony/symfony-docs/console/lazy_commands.rst

 .. note::

-    If you are using the Symfony full-stack framework, you are probably looking for :ref:`lazy loading of commands defined as services <console-command-service-lazy-loading>`
+    If you are using the Symfony full-stack framework, you are probably looking for details about :ref:`creating lazy commands <console-command-service-lazy-loading>`

-The traditional way of adding commands to your application is to use :method:`Symfony\\Component\\Console\\Application::add` which expects a ``Command`` instance as argument.
+The traditional way of adding commands to your application is to use :method:`Symfony\\Component\\Console\\Application::add`, which expects a ``Command`` instance as an argument.

-In order to lazy load commands, you need to register an intermediate loader which will be responsible for returning ``Command`` instances::
+In order to lazy-load commands, you need to register an intermediate loader which will be responsible for returning ``Command`` instances::

     use AppBundle\Command\HeavyCommand;